 To explain scientifically how this subjective creation of social reality is possible in a natural world of physical facts, we would need to explain the natural evolution of the human brain that created the human capacity for language and symbolism.
 Searle offers a conceptual analysis of how language as a natural, biological phenomenon could have evolved among human evolutionary ancestors as an extension of prelinguistic forms of intentionality.
 Within evolutionary biology, there is continuing study of the evolution of human language.

 Other animals have some capacity for communication and social learning that can create animal cultures of inherited behavioral traditions.
 But human beings are probably unique in their capacity for language and symbolism that allows them to create imaginary social realities.
+(As I have indicated in a previous post, Eva Jablonka argues well for the evolution of symbolic culture as being uniquely human.)

 So, for example, some primates have social orders in which some individuals are treated as alpha males.
 But this falls short of the human capacity of moral symbolism by which we agree to recognize some individuals in specified circumstances as having the right to rule over us.